About this taught graduate course

 At the end of each module, you will be given a Post Module Assignment (PMA) based on the learning objectives of that module.
 This is a piece of assessed written work which should take around 110 hours to complete.
 Many modules also have some in-module assessed work.

 For the research component, each student undertakes a major individual project, which will develop your research and analytical skills and enable you to specialise.
-This project accounts for 50% of your overall credits and is submitted in the form of a dissertation of approximately 20,000 words, which may be followed by an oral examination or viva at the end of the year.
+This project accounts for 33% of your overall credits and is submitted in the form of a dissertation, which may be followed by an oral examination or viva at the end of the year.

 Leveraging the close partnerships that WMG has with key organisations within the automotive supply chain, it is envisaged that your project will have an industrial sponsor and be closely aligned with overcoming a real-world problem in the areas of vehicle electrification and sustainability.
 Many of the projects will feed directly into larger research programmes and will require you to liaise directly with senior academics, researchers, and industry partners.